Whānau Mārama: New Zealand International Film Festival, Roxy Cinema

 Short films from local talent include the collections New Zealand’s Best: Daddy’s Girl (Kōtiro) (director Cian Elyse White), Daniel (director: Claire Van Beek), Love is Real! (director: Calvin Sang), Oranges and Lemons (director: Robyn Grace), Pain (director: Anna Duckworth), and Safety Net (director: Anthea Williams) and the Ngā Whanaunga Māori and Pasifika Shorts: Purea (director: Kath Akuhata-Brown), Forgive Me (director: Chelsea Winstanley), Kapaemahu (director: Hinaleimoana Wong-Kalu, Dean Hamer and Joe Wilson), Emily (director Mark Papalii), I Am The Moment (director: Robert George), Money Honey (director: Isaac Knights-Washbourn), and Gurl (director: Mika X).

-Tickets on will go on sale on July 10th with in-house box office sales starting at 10:00am and online ticketing appearing later in the day.
-Click on the below posters to be taken to each booking page which has details about the films.
+Tickets on now on sale, click on the below posters to be taken to each booking page which has details about the films and online ticketing links.

 Ticket prices for the Whānau Mārama: New Zealand International Film Festival - Roxy Cinema Screenings: